coreyval/SamsungScannerTool/README.md

 - This tool is ideal for reviewing and exporting batches of mobile-captured images quickly

 ## 📷 Command to Build
+The program will not work without the following libraries installed.
+Make sure these are installed and Python is in your path. pip install Pillow pip install opencv-python pip install Pyinstaller

-pyinstaller --noconsole --onefile --add-data "tools;tools" --add-data "captures;captures" --name "Samsung Scanner Tool" main.py
+Use this command within the folder. pyinstaller --noconsole --onefile --add-data "tools;tools" --add-data "captures;captures" --name "Samsung Scanner Tool" main.py